sorcererkid14/sorcererkid14/README.md

 - 👋 Hi, I’m @sorcererkid14
 - 👀 I’m interested in technology programing and graphics.
-- 🌱 I’m currently learning assembly, data, and python.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, and Assemby.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email - divinedragon14@gmail.com